-☐ Business centre (e.g. computers, printers, internet access) ☐ Spa [indoor/outdoor] ☐ Storage area for boats / caravans ☐ Chapel / prayer room ☐ Tennis court [full/half] ☐ Communal laundries ☐ Village bus or transport □ Community room or centre ☐ Workshop ☐ Dining room ☑ Other: Open plan dining zone with ☐ Gardens kitchen, Rooftop Sky Garden ⊠ Gym ⊠ Library Details about any facility that is not funded from the General Services Charge paid by residents of if there are any restrictions on access or sharing of facilities (e.g. with an aged care facility): Hairdressing/Beauty Services by user pay basis 6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? ☐ Yes ⊠ No Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld) .
+☐ Business centre (e.g. computers, printers, internet access) ☐ Spa [indoor/outdoor] ☐ Storage area for boats / caravans ☐ Chapel / prayer room ☐ Tennis court [full/half] ☐ Communal laundries ☐ Village bus or transport ⊠ Community room or centre ☐ Workshop ☐ Dining room ☑ Other: Open plan dining zone with ☐ Gardens kitchen, Rooftop Sky Garden ⊠ Gym ⊠ Library Details about any facility that is not funded from the General Services Charge paid by residents or if there are any restrictions on access or sharing of facilities (e.g. with an aged care facility): Hairdressing/Beauty Services by user pay basis 6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? ☐ Yes ⊠ No Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld) .
 The retirement village operator cannot keep places free or guarantee places in aged care for residents of the retirement village.
 To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth) .
 Exit fees may apply when you move from your retirement village unit to other accommodation and may involve entering a new contract.
-Part 7 - Services 7.1 What services are provided to all village residents)?
+Part 7 - Services 7.1 What services are provided to all village General Services' provided to al Operating the village for the Il residents include: benefit and enjoyment of residents.

-7.1 What services are provided to all village residents (funded from the General Services Charge fund paid by
+7.1 What services are provided to all village residents (funded from the General Services Charge fund paid by residents)?